zcorpan/html-parser-book/manuscript/2-parser.md

 What happens if you have garbage in the doctype?
 It depends on where that garbage is; stuff after the system identifier is silently ignored.
 Unexpected characters elsewhere will set the *force-quirks flag* and switch to the *bogus DOCTYPE state*, which looks for a ">" to end the doctype.

-Using the "PUBLIC" or “SYSTEM” keywords but omitting the strings will set the *force-quirks flag*.
+Using the "PUBLIC" or "SYSTEM" keywords but omitting the strings will set the *force-quirks flag*.

 ### CDATA sections